 It aims to increase employees' value by skilling them to be future-ready. | It aims to reskill those with an aptitude for such a transition. |

 Most organizations already have several learning assets or programs in place.
-These assets must be reviewed to ensure they meet the organization’s existing and future skills requirements.
-While reviewing the learning programs, the concerned person should consider the following:
+These assets must be reviewed to ensure they meet the organization’s existing and future skill requirements.
+While reviewing the learning programs, the following questions should be considered:

 The success of any upskilling and reskilling strategy is determined by how well the HR teams are aligned with the talent acquisition (TA) department.
 They must analyze the candidates they are looking for and identify the critical skills required for new hires.